 Party or Parties – The Participating TO, CAISO, Interconnection Customer or the applicable combination of the above.

+[GIP item #6] Phased Generating Facility – A Generating Facility that is structured to be completed and to achieve Commercial Operation in two or more successive sequences that are specified in this SGIA, such that each sequence comprises a portion of the total megawatt generation capacity of the entire Generating Facility.

 Point of Interconnection – The point where the Interconnection Facilities connect with the Participating TO's Transmission System.